TimothyJan/Internet-Speed-Twitter-Complaint_bot/README.md

 # Internet-Speed-Twitter-Complaint_bot
-With Selenium, gets your internet download/upload speed and complains to Twitter about your Internet Service provider.
+Bot that gets your internet download/upload speed and complains to Twitter about your Internet Service provider.
+Input your Twitter login, twitter password, internet provider, promised download speed, promised upload speed and chrome driver path into the code and run the program.